tq-systems/meta-tq/doc/README.TQMa6x.md

 ### Known issues

 - PCIe requires a power cycle to work reliably.
 Asserting a POR using S9 or S10 is not sufficient.
+- eth1 (X12) uses a random MAC address.
+The one stored in MBa6 EEPROM is currently not used.

 ## HowTo: